3 Days in Venice: Best Itinerary for First-Time Visitors

 • Take a gondola ride after dark

-Tour the Duomo and Doge’s Palace
+Tour St. Mark’s Basilica and the Doge’s Palace

 Both are crowded, and both are must-sees.
 Get your tickets ahead of time and go early or late.
-Several times I’ve bypassed long lines of hot and tired tourists waiting to get into the Doge’s Palace.
-Breeze past them with your pre-purchased ticket.

-The sumptuous public rooms of the Doge’s Palace will show you just how powerful Venice was back in the day.
-A more sobering attraction are the dungeons reached by crossing the Bridge of Sighs, so called because prisoners who crossed it got their last glimpse of the world before being shut away and usually executed.
+A more sobering attraction at the Doge’s Palace are the dungeons reached by crossing the Bridge of Sighs, so called because prisoners who crossed it got their last glimpse of the world before being shut away and usually executed.
 Cheerful stuff.

 Bridge of Sighs at night in Venice, Italy.

 Leave Piazza San Marco before it gets too crowded and spend the afternoon wandering the back streets.
-Shop for souvenirs if you haven’t already bought your quota in Murano, relax at a sidewalk cafe in a small piazza, watch the people go by, and enjoy life.
+Shop for souvenirs if you haven’t already bought your quota of glass in Murano, relax at a sidewalk cafe in a small piazza, watch the people go by, and enjoy life.

 What’s the hurry?
 You’re in Venice!